ansys/pysimai/doc/source/api_reference/selections.rst

    selection = Selection(geometries, boundary_conditions)

 The resulting selection contains all possible combinations between the geometries and boundary conditions.
-Each of those combinations is a :class:`~ansys.simai.core.data.selections.Point`, which can be viewed as a potential :class:`~ansys.simai.core.data.predictions.Prediction`.
+Each of those combinations is a :class:`~ansys.simai.core.data.selections.Point` instance, which can be viewed as a potential :class:`~ansys.simai.core.data.predictions.Prediction` instance.

-At first all predictions may not all exist, they can be run with the :func:`~Selection.run_predictions` method:
+At first, all predictions may not exist.
+However, you can use the :meth:`~Selection.run_predictions` method to run them:

 .. code-block:: python